 Classroom based settings are excellent at teaching typically developing children the above skills through large group learning methods (teacher/child ratios of 1:14) with a strong emphasis on verbal instruction.
 Benefits to this approach is best suited for children who can engage in verbal communication, are socially motivated to follow instructions, engage with peers, and conform to the rules for learning in a classroom (often referred to as prerequisite skills).
 Additional indicators of school readiness include: attention, functional communication skills, compliance, social skills and self-regulation.
 When a child joins the academic setting without the skills necessary to succeed, the child is often identified as needing supports and placement in more restrictive environments.
 In these settings, educator ratios remain high, limiting access to individualized learning approaches for children who need 1:1 support.

-ABA therapy focuses on teaching fundamental developmental skills such as attention, communication and socialization while minimizing maladaptive behaviors that impede learning (non-compliance, tantrums, etc.) through a 1:1 instructor:child model.
+ABA therapy focuses on teaching fundamental developmental skills such as attention, communication and socialization while minimizing maladaptive behaviors that impede learning through a 1:1 instructor:child model.

 Children with developmental delays benefit most from individual instruction delivered by professionals trained in ABA who are specialized in working with children with developmental challenges and the behaviors impeding learning.
 At our Autism and Development Centers, every child's program is designed to meet their individual needs and learning styles.
 Our model incorporates school readiness skills, including practicing the skills necessary to transition the learner to the school setting with the least amount of supports, if any.
-In fact, research shows many children who participate in quality early intensive interventions begin school along with their same age typical peers and often are indistinguishable.
+In fact, research shows some children who participate in quality early intensive interventions begin school along with their same age typical peers.